-Skin discoloration on the legs can occur for a variety of reasons.
-Some causes are temporary and will clear up with time.
-Other causes may require long-term treatment.
+Skin discoloration on the legs can occur for several reasons including psoriasis, sunburn, and vitiligo.
+Some causes are temporary and will clear up independently, while others may require long-term treatment.

 In many cases, skin discoloration on the legs is due to a skin condition.
 However, this symptom can also indicate poor circulation or an underlying metabolic condition.

 This article outlines the possible causes of skin discoloration on the legs, along with their associated symptoms and treatment options.
 It also provides advice on when to contact a doctor.

 Sunburn is a reaction to skin-damaging UV radiation from the sun.
 This damage causes the skin to change color.
 Lighter skin may turn red or tan, while darker skin may become darker.

 Symptoms of severe sunburn include:

 A person who has spent an excessive amount of time in the sun may also experience the following symptoms:

 The following treatments may help alleviate the symptoms of sunburn:

 - applying a cool compress to the skin